Painful intelligence: What AI can tell us about human suffering: Replay and planning focus on reinforcing events

 Any replay method must choose \textit{which} events, or short ``episodes'' of events, it will replay.
-A system that has gathered a lot of data on past actions cannot replay all its history.
-Likewise for planning: if the system starts planning in its idle time, it needs to choose the starting state for its plan---what kind of situation does your fantasy start in---and perhaps a goal as well.
+A system that has gathered a lot of data on past actions cannot just indiscriminately replay everything if it wants to learn really efficiently.
+Likewise for planning: if the system starts planning in its idle time, it needs to choose the starting state for its plan---what kind of a situation your fantasy starts in---and perhaps a goal as well.

 A dominant idea in AI is that replay should prioritize events where any kind of reinforcement signal was obtained, whether positive or negative, and this seems to be the case in the brain as well.
 Experienced episodes containing such events are the most important in computing the state-value function.
 This may help explain why we have so many wandering thoughts about negative events.
 When you do something embarrassing, it may replay in your mind many, many times.
-This should be useful so that you learn to associate the negative reinforcement (social embarrassment) with the actions you took in that particular situation, thus improving your estimate of the state-value function---and future behaviour.
-A similar mechanism might be at play when choosing the starting states for planning, although current theory does not explicitly explain that.
+This should be useful so that you learn to associate the negative reinforcement (social embarrassment) with the actions you took in that particular situation, thus improving your estimate of the state-value function---and future behavior.